 Stories from the Kitchen Table

 I created “Stories from the Kitchen Table” to preserve and honor a fading way of life in my childhood home, a continent away.
-Going home means travelling the long distance back to a small village in northern Germany and my family’s old farmhouse, a house that seems untouched by modern time, and, one day soon, will be left behind.
+Going home means traveling the long distance back to a small village in northern Germany and my family’s old farmhouse, a house that seems untouched by modern time, and, one day soon, will be left behind.

 The hardship of farming and events during World War II cast a prickly shadow over family members that can still be felt today.
 Telling these tales gives me a chance for reflection and transformation.
 Memories and emotions intertwine into new stories.